 Of course, each prisoner is in solitary confinement, that is, he or she does not have any means of speaking to or exchanging messages with the other.
 If you were one of the prisoners, unable to communicate with your fellow accomplice, would you confess?

 It is in the interest of each one of them ― in order to minimize their own sentences ― to confess no matter what the other does, but it is in their collective interest to hold out.
-What seems rational and self-interested from the point of view of one, turns out to be detrimental and then both parties end up far worse off (6 years) than if they had trusted each other and thus had gained a joint profit (6 months).
+What seems rational and self-interested from the point of view of one, turns out to be detrimental and then both parties end up far worse off (6 years) than if they had trusted each other, kept silence and gained a joint profit (6 months).

 The ideal strategy is to cooperate.
 They should each trust their accomplice and deny the crime.
 They will only both serve a six-month sentence, a remarkably lower period than if they compete and mistrust each other.